karatelabs/karate/README.md

 The response is automatically available as a JSON, XML or String object depending on what the response contents are.

-As a short-cut, when running JSON-Path expressions - '$' represents the `response`.
-This has the advantage that you can use pure JSON-Path and be more concise.
+As a short-cut, when running JsonPath expressions - '$' represents the `response`.
+This has the advantage that you can use pure [JsonPath](https://github.com/jayway/JsonPath#path-examples) and be more concise.
 For example:

 ```cucumber
 # the three lines below are equivalent
 Then match response $ == { name: 'Billie' }